 So, to escape unburnt from this world, the Gurbani urges us to focus the consciousness on the Painter of this world-picture, not the world itself.

-The Gurbani indicates Such discerning intellect (Vivek-Budh) can be Awakened by constantly probing the nature of one’s Mool (Source, Jot…) through the Shabad-Vichaar.
-The Divine Wisdom obtained by churning the Shabad helps us learn to dissociate affinities to the body-senses and the material world.
-In other words, the real nature of this world is realized only when we Wake up to the Divine Wisdom.
+The Gurbani indicates Such discerning intellect (Vivek-Budh) can be Awakened by constantly probing the nature of one’s Mool (Source, Jot Saroop…) through the Shabad-Vichaar.
+The Wisdom obtained by churning the Gurbani helps us learn to dissociate affinities to the body-senses and the material world.
+In other words, the real nature of this world is realized only when we Wake up to the Wisdom.

 - ਹਰਿ ਜਪਤੇ ਮਨੁ ਮਨ ਤੇ ਧੀਰਾ ॥: Understanding (one’s own) Mool (Hari… through the Gurbani), the (extrovert) mind is comforted by the (Introvert) Mind (Hari…)..(sggs 1042).

-A Gurmukh (Awakened Being) is convinced that the Divine Wisdom is worth sacrificing anything for, because everything else is just a “mirage” rising out of Consciousness.
-Guided by the Divine Wisdom, he remains open to everything but detached from everything!
+A Gurmukh is convinced that the Wisdom is worth sacrificing anything for, because everything else is just a ‘mirage’ rising out of Consciousness.
+Hence, guided by the Wisdom, he remains open to everything but detached from everything!